 Homegrown Slips to Grow Your Own Sweet Potato Vine

-One of my college roommates, who is an amazing gardener, tried growing them in the Portland area and it was just to wet.
+One of my college roommates, who is an amazing gardener, tried growing them in the Portland area and it was just too wet.
 However, if you live somewhere that is nice and warm, you’re golden!
 If you want to try growing your own sweet potato slips, I can help you!
-Let me show you how it is done!
+Let me tell you how it is done!

 How to Grow Slips for Sweet Potato Vines

 Start with an organic sweet potato.
 Yep, from the grocery store.
 Make sure it is organic, though.
 Avoid genetically modified sweet potatoes.
 They may not work because they aren’t designed to reproduce.